micha1805/BeCodeChallenges/BeCodeTDD_Challenge_README.md

 Search for "TDD katas" and you will find a lot of exercices.
 For yor information a kata for a developer is a coding exercice.

+Of course don't forget that Google and Wikipedia are your friends, and as developers StackOverflows is your almighty god.

 ## A final note of encouragement